OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 Click the **aws-edge-cluster** box, then click **Next**.

-OneProvision should display the **Provider** screen showing the AWS provider that we just created.
+OneProvision now displays the **Provider** screen showing the available providers (in this case, the AWS provider we previously created).
 Click the AWS box to select it, then click **Next**.

 .. image:: /images/oneprovision-provider.png
     :align: center